785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-03-PlayStore Entry.md

 <li>Android Version Compatibility: Built on API level 19 or version 4.4, the App is compatible upto API level 28 or version 9.0</li>
 <li>Security: The App has both Authentication as well as Authorisation options at the beginning and is hence extremely safe.</li>
 <li>Supported Devices: The App is supported in Smartphones as well as Tablets.</li>
-<li>Energy/Memory Consumption: The App is efficient in memory and energy consumption and consumes around 5MB storage space and around
+<li>Memory Consumption: The App is efficient in memory and energy consumption and consumes around 5MB storage space and refrains from running in the background, hence saving energy.
 <li>Target Group: As we have maintained before, the App is not designed for a certain target group only but can be used by anyone who is in search of controlling the flow of their money.</li>
 <p>
 </p>